Why do you Need Precision in Your Working Drawings?

 - Your plans will be rejected and you will have to rework on them.
 This will increase the time and money that you will reinvest, not to mention restarting the lengthy process of reapplying for building permissions.

-- The completed project may differ from the original plans therefore, will be in breach of building laws and you will end up getting fined.
+- The completed project may differ from the original plans, therefore, will be in breach of building laws and you will end up getting fined.

 - You reduce miscommunication within your team

 There are several stakeholders in any construction project.
 You have your manufacturers, suppliers, fabricators, architects, engineers and builders.
 All these parties need to be in constant touch with each other and this is possible through right and accurate working drawings.
-Having clear, easy to read working drawings at the planning stage ensure that the assembly, installation and construction is run smoothly.
+Having clear, easy to read working drawings at the planning stage ensure that the assembly, installation and construction are run smoothly.
 With the right engineering drawings, all stakeholders – from surveyors to architects are on the same page.
 Project’s duration, the right type of materials, worker hours and any and all design changes are clear to everyone involved, reducing miscommunication.

 - You curb unnecessary expenses